Home

 In Summary:

-The habits that we choose (consciously and unconciously) effect our behavior in more ways than may be realized.
+The habits that we choose (consciously and unconsciously) effect our behavior in more ways than may be realized.
 The domino effect can magnify (good or bad) behaviors.

 These behavior effects are powerful.
 Becoming aware of them and using them to your advantage can be beneficial.